MomsFriendlyRobotCompany/slurm/readme.md

 Sensor = namedtuple("Sensor","x y z")

 # document sensor setting in this data file
+# there is no real format for this, just put good
+# stuff here
 info = {
     "TFmini": {
         "min": 0.3,